delsol-ger/gammu-smsd-docker/README.md

 # gammu-smsd-docker
-a minimalistic gammu-smsd docker to send sms and receive them as text files
+a minimalistic gammu-smsd docker to send sms or receive sms as text files.
+I created this, because other solutions included web-UIs and databases.
+This is simpler.

 you have to mount the USB-Surfstick (mostly /dev/ttyUSB0)
 ```